 Will fast growing emerging economies sustain rapid growth rates until they "catch-up" to the technology frontier?
 Are there incentives for some developed countries to free-ride off of innovators and optimally "fall-back" relative to the frontier?
 This paper models agents growing as a result of investments in innovation and imitation.
 Imitation facilitates technology diffusion, with the productivity of imitation modeled by a catch-up function that increases with distance to the frontier.
 The resulting equilibrium is an endogenous segmentation between innovators and imitators, where imitating agents optimally choose to "catch-up" or "fall-back" to a productivity ratio below the frontier.

-Abstract(R&R at Econometrica), September 2016 Paper Appendix Citation Slides
+Abstract(R&Major Update: Resubmitted to Econometrica), July 2019 Paper Appendix Citation Slides

 We study how opening to trade affects economic growth in a model where heterogeneous firms can adopt new technologies already in use by other firms in their home country.
 We characterize the growth rate using a summary statistic of the profit distribution—the mean-min ratio.
 Opening to trade increases the profit spread through increased export opportunities and foreign competition, induces more rapid technology adoption, and generates faster growth.
 Faster growth comes with costs: labor is reallocated away from production and fewer varieties are produced domestically.
 Quantitatively, these forces balance to produce large consumption-equivalent welfare gains from trade—especially along the transition path.